How To Grow Calibrachoa: 10 Expert Tips For Thriving Plants

 Possible Causes

-- Pests: Aphids or spider mites feeding on the leaves can lead to yellowing or distorted growth.
+• Pests: Aphids or spider mites feeding on leaves can cause yellowing or distorted growth.

 Solution